gemseo/gemseo/doc_src/disciplines/autopydiscipline.rst

-The original Python function may or may not include default values for input arguments, however, if the resulting :class:`.AutoPyDiscipline` is going to be placed inside an :class:`.MDF`, a :class:`.BiLevel` formulation or an :class:`.MDA` with strong couplings, then the Python function **must** assign default values for its input arguments.
+The original Python function may or may not include default values for input arguments, however, if the resulting :class:`.AutoPyDiscipline` is going to be placed inside an :class:`.MDF`, a :class:`.BiLevel` formulation or a :class:`.BaseMDA` with strong couplings, then the Python function **must** assign default values for its input arguments.

 Execute the discipline